AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/additional-integrations/add-slack-as-a-launchpoint-service.md

    ![](assets/image2017-11-27-15-3a1-3a3.png)

-1. Na lista suspensa **Publicar para** , selecione o canal no qual deseja que as notificações do Marketo sejam publicadas.
+1. Na lista suspensa **Publicar em**, selecione o canal no qual deseja que as notificações do Marketo sejam publicadas.
 Revise as permissões solicitadas e clique em **Autorizar**.

    ![](assets/image2018-1-9-13-3a21-3a50.png)